Top 6 Travel Cards in Malaysia 2026

 It's worth noting that credit cards — even those which offer perks for travellers — can have fairly steep international fees, including foreign transaction charges and cash advance fees if you choose to make ATM withdrawals.

-Order your card online or in the Wise app for a one off 13.7 MYR fee
+- Order your card online or in the Wise app for a one-off 13.70 MYR fee

 Advantages of international travel cards

-Travel debit cards can offer flexible ways to manage your money across currencies, with low fees and a better exchange rate than a normal bank.
-You’ll also avoid interest charges, and benefit from secure spending as your account isn’t linked to your primary bank account.
+Travel debit cards can offer flexible ways to manage your money across currencies, with lower fees and more transparent exchange costs.
+You'll also avoid interest charges, and benefit from secure spending as your account isn't linked to your primary bank account.

 Best travel card in Malaysia FAQs